zehortigoza/intel-gpu-tools/lib/xe/oa-configs/README.md

 warning if no GUID could be found.

-All new metric sets need to be allocated a GUID here before mdapi-xml-convert.py or i915-perf-kernelgen.py will output anything for that metric set.
+All new metric sets need to be allocated a GUID here before mdapi-xml-convert.py will output anything for that metric set.
 This ensures we don't automatically import new metric sets without some explicit review that that's appropriate.